 Digital Trust & Security activity is categorised into five principal clusters of activity.
 For more information about our steering group, click here.

-The Workplace Security cluster focuses on institutional security, insider threats and supply chain security, and more broadly on the organisational psychology of crime, behavioural insights, SMEs, workplace security policies and surveillance, data monopolisation and the securitisation of work.
+The Workplace and Organisational Security cluster focuses on institutional security, insider threats and supply chain security, and more broadly on the organisational psychology of crime, behavioural insights, SMEs, workplace security policies and surveillance, data monopolisation and the securitisation of work.

-Trustworthy Digital Systems
+Trusted Digital Systems

-Led by Lucas Cordeiro and Daniel Dresner.
+Led by Lucas Cordeiro.

 This cluster focuses on developing tools, policies and practices to safeguard data and communication, including cryptography, human-machine symbiosis, and automated verification techniques and symbolic model checking algorithms to verify the correctness of embedded and cyber-physical systems.
 This cluster also focuses on critical decision-making systems, developing the design, analysis and monitoring of trustworthiness.